Kidako moray: Relationships with humans

 It is rare to see moray eels making unprovoked attacks on humans.
 However, it is true that the baleful looks of moray eels frighten snorkelers and divers underwater.
 Humans are afraid of moray eels due to their appearance.
 When moray eels carry out a normal respiratory movement, focus is drawn to their protruding large jaws and dentition.
 They activate a protection mechanism by extending their jaws widely to the direction of the threat when encountering an intruder.
 However, moray eel attacks are rare as it is mainly due to misunderstanding when divers carry out reckless acts of placing their hand into a hole in the reef.

 Some species of the moray eels are also able to cause wounds.
 Three similar cases were found during research of moray eels, and the common facts between those three were that all moray eels had serrated teeth.
 Researchers speculated that they were venomous, however, no study has been able to prove this.

 Few death cases were reported from consuming moray eels.
 As moray eels are being used as food in some places, fish poisoning has the chance to happen.
 On Saipan island, 57 people were reportedly poisoned by consuming moray 12 inches thick.
 This caused 2 deaths and 14 of them became comatose.
 Later in the investigation, it was found to be a typical ciguatera poisoning.
 The poison has a highly toxic compound that could show its highest levels in a large moray.

+As food

+Kidako moray is eaten in Japan, where it is called utsubo, although this name is also used for other moray eels.